johnpapa/cloud-coding-with-codespaces/README.md

    ```

 1. Now commit these changes.
-1. You want to see the application run to make sure the hot peppers are displayed, so you open press `F1` and enter the command `View: Open Terminal` intending to build and run the app.
+1. You want to see the application run to make sure the hot peppers are displayed, so you open press `F1` and enter the command `View: Toggle Terminal` intending to build and run the app.
 Uh oh, there is no terminal!

    > So far we've been working entirely with the files in the browser.
 But now you need compute power to run the app and debug it.
 You can seamlessly transition from **github.dev** to the full power of compute in the cloud.
 Let's see how.